Skills Development Managing AI Skills with Nacos CLI

 ls <path-to-skill>/SKILL.md

-Step 3: Upload the Skill
+Step 3: Publish the Skill

-nacos-cli skill-upload <path-to-skill>
+nacos-cli skill-upload ./my-skill

-Step 4: Verify the Upload
+Step 4: Verify the Publish

 nacos-cli skill-list --name <skill-name>